May Offensive: Second wave

 The western thrust against Saigon began on the night of 26–27 May.
 The 273rd Regiment headed toward Phu Lam alongside the 6th Binh Tan and 308th Battalions, the latter unit having just arrived from the delta.
 The Vietnamese 2nd Marine Battalion bore the brunt of the initial assault.
 The 2nd Battalion, 273rd Regiment, attacked the 4th Battalion, 23rd Infantry Regiment, which was camped some six kilometers west of Saigon.
-The VC broke contact after ninety minutes, but the battalion caught up with them at daybreak.
-Reinforced by Troops A and C of the 3rd Squadron, 4th Cavalry Regiment, the Americans nearly annihilated the 2nd Battalion, killing 243 VC while losing 6 killed and 28 wounded.
+The VC broke contact after 90 minutes, but the battalion caught up with them at daybreak.
+Reinforced by Troops A and C of the 3rd Squadron, 4th Cavalry Regiment, the Americans nearly annihilated the 2nd Battalion, killing 243 VC while losing six killed and 28 wounded.
 As the fighting increased around Phu Lam, the ARVN 38th Ranger Battalion, minus one company, and the reconnaissance company from the ARVN 5th Ranger Group rushed in to help the South Vietnamese marines.
 Aided by gunships, the two battalions took 23 prisoners and killed around 370 VC over the next four days.
 Nevertheless, the VC showed great determination, and approximately 200 troops, mostly from the 6th Binh Tan Battalion, managed to slip past the allied screen into Cholon.

 At first the National Police took responsibility for tracking down the intruders.
 When dozens of VC remained at large several days later, the ARVN 30th Ranger Battalion sent a reinforced company and its headquarters element to deal with the threat.
-On 1 June, the Rangers and National Police sealed off an area approximately twelve square blocks where the VC were most active.
-Pinning them down was another matter as they rarely operated in teams greater than 6 men and moved around frequently.
+On 1 June, the Rangers and National Police sealed off an area approximately 12 square blocks where the VC were most active.
+Pinning them down was another matter as they rarely operated in teams greater than six men and moved around frequently.
 The VC also took to demolishing the thin walls that divided most row houses so that they could move from one building to another without being seen from the street, some even travelled through the sewer system.
 Two more companies from the 30th Ranger Battalion joined the hunt on 2 June, squeezing the contested area to just a few square blocks.
 Many high-ranking government officials showed up to witness the VC’s final destruction.
 At the request of the ARVN battalion commander, the senior US adviser called in helicopter gunships to eliminate the few remaining VC strong points so the Rangers could avoid further casualties.
 At around 17:40, a gunship from the 120th Assault Helicopter Company fired a 2.75-inch rocket that struck a building that contained the forward command post of the 30th Ranger Battalion.

-The blast killed 6 high-ranking South Vietnamese officials including Saigon Police chief Lt Col Nguyen Van Luan and wounding 4.
+The blast killed six high-ranking South Vietnamese officials and wounded four.
+Five among them died immediately to include Lt Col Nguyen Van Luan – Saigon Police chief, and Col Dao Ba Phuoc – commander of the 5th Ranger Group.
 Since most of the dead were political allies of Vice President Nguyễn Cao Kỳ, a rumor spread that President Nguyễn Văn Thiệu had orchestrated the attack to weaken his long-time rival.
 A US Army investigation concluded that a faulty rocket engine had been to blame.

 The 35th Ranger Battalion took over from the weary 30th Ranger Battalion on 4 June and kept whittling away at the VC’s enclave until the last strongpoint fell on 7 June.
 A handful of VC troops managed to slip through the cordon and flee back to the countryside, but most of the 200 soldiers who had entered Cholon were now either dead or captured.
-Among the dead was the deputy commander of Sub-Region 2, Col. Vo Van Hoang, who had led the 6th Binh Tan Battalion and the 308th Battalion into Saigon.
+Among the dead was the deputy commander of Sub-Region 2, Col Vo Van Hoang, who had led the 6th Binh Tan Battalion and the 308th Battalion into Saigon.

 National Police chief General Nguyễn Ngọc Loan would be injured in fighting in Cholon, losing a leg after being hit by machine gun fire.